pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.clean/delete_doc_from_ast.md

+Returns the updated AST after removing the specified function definition from the given module.

 ## Parameters

-- ast - the abstract syntax tree representing the module's source code.
+- ast - the original abstract syntax tree (AST) of the module.
-- module_ast - the name of the module where the function is defined.
+- module_ast - the AST representation of the target module.
-- name_func - the name of the function to be deleted from the module.
+- name_func - the name of the function to be deleted from the AST.

 ## Description
-Traverses the given abstract syntax tree to remove the specified function from the module's definitions.
+Traverses the AST to locate and remove a specified function definition from a given module's AST.

-## Returns
-The new abstract syntax tree with the specified function removed.